MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-atp-mac.md

 The three most recent major releases of macOS are supported.

 > [!IMPORTANT]
 > Extensive testing of MDE (Microsoft Defender for Endpoint) with new system extensions on macOS 11 (Big Sur) revealed an intermittent issue that impacts macOS devices with specific graphic cards models.
-In rare cases on impacted macOS devices calls into macOS system extensions were seen resulting in kernel panic.
+In rare cases on impacted macOS devices calls into macOS system extensions are seen resulting in kernel panic.
 Microsoft is actively working with Apple engineering to clarify profile of impacted devices and to address this macOS issue.
-In the meantime, if you encounter such a kernel panic, please submit a feedback report to Apple through the Feedback Assistant app.
+If you encounter such kernel panic after upgrading to macOS Big Sur, please submit a feedback report to Apple through the [Feedback Assistant app](https://developer.apple.com/bug-reporting/) on your device.

 - 10.15 (Catalina), 10.14 (Mojave), 10.13 (High Sierra)
 - Disk space: 1GB